Chansovisoth/Chansovisoth/README.md

 <br>
 <br>

 > "Welcome to my profile!
-I'm a Computer Science major at Paragon International University.
+I'm a Computer Science Junior from Paragon International University.
 Here, you'll find my projects, contributions, and some things I'm currently working on."

 ## 🚀 About Me
-- 🎮 I love Minecraft :D
+- 🎮 I love Art and Minecraft :D
 - 💻 I'm passionate about web development and design

 ## 🛠️ Technologies & Tools